jaespei/komponents/samples/patterns/README.md

 ## About Design Patterns
-Best practices recommend to apply popular design patterns as building blocks for microservices-based architectures.
+Best practices recommend to apply popular design patterns as building blocks for microservice-based architectures.

 This section provides a foundational toolbox for modeling many of these patterns using our modeling language.